-For more information, see "Improving the Performance of Attaching and Detaching Fragments" on page 9-18.
+For more information, see "Improve the performance of operations that attach and detach fragments" on page 9-19.

 In some cases, an appropriate index scheme can circumvent the performance problems of a particular distribution scheme.
-For more information, see "Strategy for Fragmenting Indexes" on page 9-9.
+For more information, see "Strategy for fragmenting indexes" on page 9-10.